sims1253/kataphraktus/docs/domain_architecture.md

    - Expand naval conflict (blockades, interception) and riverine logistics
    - Mercenary recruitment workflows and detachment tagging
    - Deeper espionage outcomes and cascading narrative events
+   - Build out the savegame tooling with delta exports and richer metadata

 3. **Interface Layer**
    - Once the rules are complete, expose them through a lightweight API or CLI